frankunati/frankunati/README.md

 - 👋 Hi, I’m @frankunati
-- 👀 I’m interested in automation and machine learning
+- 👀 I’m interested in mechatronics and energy projects
-- 🌱 I’m currently learning python and C++
+- 🌱 I’m currently learning MATLAB and python
-- 💞️ I’m looking to collaborate on any AI based-projects
+- 💞️ I’m looking to collaborate on any mechatronics and renewable energy-based projects

 <!---
 frankunati/frankunati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.